websemantics/strong-together/README.md

 @input      : 'github';
 ```

-The above example changes the theme for the button and input elements to the predefined `github` theme.
+The above example changes the theme for the `button` and `input` elements to the predefined `github` theme.

+## Credits
+This project was inspired by [Browserify Vue-cli Template](https://github.com/vuejs-templates/browserify) and [Vue.js Starter Website](https://github.com/layer7be/vue-starter)